 How will EAN participants be selected and notified?

-Does this program cost?
+How much does this program cost?

 The EY Entrepreneurs Access Network program does not have a financial cost to the participant.
-The participant is expected to participate in full program lifecycle.
+The participant is expected to participate in the full program lifecycle.